 The focus of the ombudsman efforts is resident-initiated complaints.
-While complaints may be made on behalf of residents by other individuals, care is taken that such complaints accurately reflect the concerns of the resident.
+While complaints may be made on behalf of residents by other individuals, ombudsmen are careful that such complaints accurately reflect the concerns of the resident.

-Statement of Overall Program Policy
+Overall Program Policy

 It is important to understand the Ombudsman Program does not have enforcement powers of its own and is not a regulatory agency in any sense.
-Trust and confidence can be maintained only as long as residents, nursing home facilities, agencies and the public know the ombudsman has no vested interest in any given case.
+Trust and confidence can be maintained only so long as residents, nursing home facilities, agencies, and the public know the ombudsman has no vested interest in any given case.
 The ombudsman's only interest is ensuring long-term care residents are able to freely exercise their rights.

 Missouri Ombudsman Program Mission Statement and Goals

-- To advocate for residents rights.
+- advocate for Resident Rights.